 - Try to be present and actually listen when the other person talks, don’t just wait for your turn to say something.
 This one is something you already know.
 But you still tend to fail at it, don’t you?
 As it is with any skill, you have to train to be better at listening and really put some effort in it.
 It might sound silly to train to listen because it’s like talking or walking or writing or… If you didn’t learn how to talk, you’d still have your voice, and you could make some sort of sounds.
 You could move your legs even if you didn’t know how to walk.
 You could hold a pen and draw random lines even if you didn’t know how to write.
 You get the point.
 Really knowing how to listen isn’t the same as hearing sounds.
 According to Cherie Kerr, president of ExecuProv, a California-based communication training company, “One of the reasons for difficulty listening is because there is too much stimulation around us.”
 If you feel like that one is the problem for you, too, try meditation.
 Meditation has been shown to improve mental focus along with other benefits.
 Don’t miss out on it just because you have some prejudice.
 It as magical as they say.
 If you don’t know how to start, try some meditation apps to get you going.

 - Be emotionally honest, your team will follow that lead.
 The relationship that you have with your project team isn’t much different from your relationship with your loved ones in that sense.
 Considering project management is still to a large extent male dominant and men tend to struggle with emotional honesty the most, it’s not surprising there’s a problem.
 You might even think that emotions have a little to do with project management while reading this.
 But here’s the thing - anything that as something to do with people has something to do with emotions.
 I’m going to make a safe assumption here and say that your project team consists of people.
 It can be easy to forget that if they are just Gantt chart lines for you in your resource planning software.
-Read up on emotional honesty, and you’ll see many ways you can benefit by practicing it.
+Read up on emotional honesty, and you’ll see many ways you can benefit from practicing it.
 I’d really like to give you some practical advice that you could start using right after reading this post but since it’s such a profound subject I can only say that you have to educate yourself on it.
 If you manage to create an environment that’s emotionally honest for your team, they will blossom.
 Working on your emotional honesty is an investment worth making both personally and professionally.

 - Use leading questions.
 That way you’ll get them to think what you want them to think with them thinking that it was their idea.
 It means that rather than asking “How long will the task take you?”
 You should ask “Will the task take you two weeks?”
 Instead of asking “Which option do you like the best?”
 Say “Shall we go with the second option?”
 Yes, it can sound kind of manipulative.
 Especially after all this emotional honesty talk.
 But it’s one tool that you can use to guide your team on the road you have set your mind on.
 If your team believes that whatever they are doing is right and not just what they’ll have to do, they’ll do it with higher commitment and thoroughness.
 As a bonus, asking leading questions helps you to keep the focus of the conversation the goals you have set and it’s much more difficult to get sidetracked.